 Hawai‘i State Foundation on Culture and the Arts

 Cultural Advocacy (Montana)

 | Jim Patterson

 - Federal Advocacy Funds

 In 2020, WESTAF began piloting a new program that offers funding (generated from its earned income) to state arts agencies in the region to organize delegations to Washington, D.C. to participate in national advocacy activities and to organize other forms of engagement with members of Congress.
 Through this program, WESTAF also provides advocates in the West with tools and information to effectively communicate the value of federal funding for the arts.

 Between 2011 and 2017, WESTAF’s annual Arts Leadership and Advocacy Seminar (ALAS) brought a group of arts leaders from the West to Washington, D.C. to meet with members of Congress and their staffs, engage in briefings regarding the status and future prospects for federal arts support, and to discuss with the WESTAF trustees ways to generate more state government support for the work of state arts agencies.

-This year’s ALAS is scheduled to take place online Wednesday, February 24 and Thursday, February 25, 2021.
-The seminar will feature a series of panel discussions and speakers who will share their knowledge on topics related to federal advocacy, engaging members of Congress, and the transformation of the field.
+This year’s ALAS took place online Wednesday, February 24 and Thursday, February 25, 2021.
+The seminar featured a series of panel discussions and speakers who will share their knowledge on topics related to federal advocacy, engaging members of Congress, and the transformation of the field.